 Chris and Pat had a few gems but the one that has really stuck in my head is “never put a child down”.
-They also said sometimes you needed to knock a child down before you can build them up.
+They also sometimes said that you needed to knock a child down before you could build them up.
 Confused?
 I was probably for a while 🤔🤔.
 But they were right on both counts.

 Basically they were SO good at separating behaviour and children that they actually did both of these things at the same time.
 All the time.
 (It’s easier with other people’s children – you get to go home and sleep!)